snakster/cpp.react/guides/Introduction.md

 ...
 {% endhighlight %}

+The obvious benefit is that we don't have to implement callback registration and dispatch mechanisms ourselves.
+Further, they are already in place and available on every reactive value without any additional steps.

+## Coordinated propagation

+A problem that has been mentioned earlier is the uncoordinated execution of callbacks.
+To construct a practical scenario for this, imagine a graphical user interface, consisting of multiple components that are positioned on the screen.
+If the size of any of the components changes, the screen layout has to be updated.
+There exist several controls the user can interact with to change the size of specific components.

+In summary, this scenario defines three layers, connected by callbacks:
+- the input controls;
+- the display components;
+- the screen layout.

+The question is, what happens if a single control affects multiple components:

+1. Each component individually triggers an update of the layout.
+As we add more layers to our scenario, the number of updates caused by a single change might grow exponentially.
+2. Some of these updates are executed while part of the components have already been changed, while others have not.
+This can lead to intermittent errors - or _glitches_ - which are hard to spot.
+3. Parallelization requires mutually exclusive acccess to shared data and critical operations (i.e. updating the layout cannot happen concurrently).

+When building the same system based on signals, events and observers, execution of individual callback functions is ordered.
+First, all inputs are processed; then, the components are changed; lastly, the layout is updated once.
+This ordering is based on the inherent hierarchy of the presented model.

+Enabling parallelization comes naturally with approach, as it becomes an issue of implicitly synchronizing forks and joins of the control flow rather than managing mutual exclusive access to data.

 ## Conclusion

-The presented reactive types provide us with specialized tools to address problems that would otherwise be implemented in callbacks with side effects:
+The presented reactive types provide us with specialized tools to address requirements that would otherwise be implemented with callbacks with side effects:

-- Signals, as alternative to updating and propagating state changes manually.
+- Signals, as an alternative to updating and propagating state changes manually.
 - Event streams, as an alternative to transfering data between event handlers explicitly, i.e. through shared message queues.

 For cases where callbacks with side effects are not just a means to an end, but what is actually intended, observers exist as an alternative to setting up registration mechanisms by hand.

+Change propagation is not just based on flooding, but uses a coordinated approach for

+- avoidance of intermittent updates;
+- glitch freedom;
+- implicit parallelism.

+This concludes an overview of the main features C++React has to offer.

 ### Further reading